-- 1) Designation of a Community Emergency Management Coordinator (CEMC). - Haldimand County has one primary CEMC and two alternate CEMC's. - 2) There has been the formation of an Emergency Management Program Committee (EMPC). - Haldimand County has a Council approved Emergency Management Program Committee. - 3) The municipality has reviewed the Hazard Identification and Risk Assessment (HIRA). - The Hazard Identification and Risk Assessment has been reviewed and revised by the Emergency Management Program Committee in 2021. - 4) The municipality has identified its critical infrastructure. - The critical infrastructure identification has been reviewed in 2021 by the Emergency Management Program Committee. - 5) The municipality's by-law adopting its Emergency Response Plan is current. - The Haldimand County Emergency Response Plan has previously been adopted through By-law 1993/18.
-Haldimand County's Emergency Response Plan required a significant review and revision in 2019 due to changes in the Corporate Organizational Structure and implications relative to responsibilities within the plan.
+- 1) Designation of a Community Emergency Management Coordinator (CEMC). - Haldimand County has one primary CEMC and two alternate CEMC's. - 2) There has been the formation of an Emergency Management Program Committee (EMPC). - Haldimand County has a Council approved Emergency Management Program Committee. - 3) The municipality has reviewed the Hazard Identification and Risk Assessment (HIRA). - The Hazard Identification and Risk Assessment has been reviewed and revised by the Emergency Management Program Committee in 2022. - 4) The municipality has identified its critical infrastructure. - The critical infrastructure identification has been reviewed in 2022 by the Emergency Management Program Committee. - 5) The municipality's by-law adopting its Emergency Response Plan is current. - The Haldimand County Emergency Response Plan has previously been adopted through By-law 1993/18 and repealed in 2021 referencing By-law 2320/21.
+Haldimand County's

+Emergency Response Plan required a significant review and revision in 2019 due to changes in the Corporate Organizational Structure and implications relative to responsibilities within the plan.
 Once the revised plan is finalized, it will be presented to Council for adoption.
-This adoption was planned for 2020, however, due to COVID-19 it has been delayed to 2021.
+This adoption was planned for 2020, however, due to COVID-19 it was delayed to 2021.
+Due to the change in the Coordinator of Emergency Management the by-law will need to be repealed and adopted by Council.